deg4uss3r/postio/README.md

  -o get

-    Enters get mode which will list files to download, user will then select the file they wish to recvieve
+    Enters get mode which will list files to download, user will then select the file they wish to receive

  -o list